 *Note: There is no mayo in the green goddess dressing!
-When you add a creamy avocado, you don’t need mayo, and making it this way also keeps it vegan and vegetarian.
+When you add a creamy avocado, you don’t need mayo, and making it this way also keeps it vegan and vegetarian friendly.

 Just throw everything besides the oil into your blender, pulse, and then drizzle the oil in as you continue to blend it.
 Season to taste and enjoy!

-*Optionally, before you make it, you can char the lemon and chives before you make the dressing.
+*Optionally, before you make the dressing, lightly char the lemon halves and chives before you make the dressing.
 It adds a tiny bit of smokey depth to the flavor, but it’s totally up to you!
 The dressing is equally wonderful without it.

-Transfer the salad dressing to an airtight container and store in the refrigerator for 5 days.
+Simply transfer the salad dressing to an airtight container and store covered in the refrigerator for 4-5 days.